 There are many people who may step forward to take care of an elderly loved one in his or her final stage of life.
 However, not all family, friends, and caretakers have the best intentions, and if someone who has spent a considerable amount of time with your family member suddenly stands to inherit most or all of your loved one’s estate, undue influence may have played a role in that decision.
 If you suspect that your elderly loved one has been unduly influenced in his or her will, you need an experienced Ohio probate attorney to help.
-Call Kryszak & Associates today to schedule a free consultation of your case with a highly qualified attorney.
+Call Kryszak Law Firm today to schedule a free consultation of your case with a highly qualified attorney.

 What is Undue Influence?